MLZ is a cooperation between:

 MEDAPP

-MEDAPP is an instrument primarily built for the medical treatment of malignant tumours; but the irradiation room (see fig. 1 and 2 in the gallery) can also be used for general purposes, e.g. for biological research and technical irradiations.
-Due to their energy spectrum, fast reactor neutrons have the highest biological effectiveness of clinical neutron beams used in cancer treatment, comparable only to the effectiveness of heavy ions.
-This advantage comes at the expense of penetration depth in tissue, which – due to the relatively low energy of 2 MeV – limits the application of fast reactor neutrons to near-surface tumours, typically recurrent breast tumours and melanomas.
-The particularly large beam cross-section of SR10 also allows the irradiation of rather large objects, such as groups of cell culture flasks or complete electronic devices.
+Due to their energy spectrum, fast reactor neutrons have the highest biological effectiveness of neutron beams used in cancer treatment at other facilities, comparable only to the effectiveness of heavy ions.
+This advantage comes at the expense of penetration depth in tissue, which – due to the relatively low mean energy of 1.9 MeV – limits the application of fast reactor neutrons to near-surface tumours, typically recurrent breast tumours and melanomas.

 NECTAR

-NECTAR is a versatile facility for the non-destructive inspection of various objects by means of fission neutron radiography and tomography, respectively.
-The images (radiographs, 2- and 3-D-tomographs etc.) obtained from probing objects by means of fission neutrons often show complementary or additional information compared to the investigation with X-rays, gamma radiation, or even cold or thermal neutrons.
-Especially for large objects consisting of dense materials, the deep penetration of fission neutrons is well suited for their non-destructive investigation, still being sensitive for the detection of hydrogen containing materials.
+The obtained images (radiographs, 2- and 3-D-tomographs etc.) often show complementary or additional information compared to the investigation with X-rays, gamma radiation, or even cold or thermal neutrons.
+Especially for large objects consisting of dense materials, the deep penetration of fission neutrons is well suited for their non-destructive investigation, still being sensitive for the detection of hydrogen-containing materials.

 The acquired radiographs are available in different image formats (e.g. fits and tif) and can be processed by most common image processing tools.
-On demand, reconstruction and visualisation software is available on-site for data analysis.
+On-demand, reconstruction and visualisation software is available on-site for data analysis.

 Neutron source